 Did you know that exploring new foods and sensory experiences is a brain booster?
 It’s true!
 “Children build their knowledge bank through their senses, such as touch, sound, taste, and smell, and that in turn helps them develop an understanding of the world around them,” explains Hayley Adams from KinderCare’s nutrition team.

-Introducing your little one to new flavors and smells (like pumpkin or cinnamon) is a big part of our fall curriculum.
-Kids love it because it’s fun, and we love it because it builds essential neural pathways in brain.
+Introducing your little one to new flavors and smells (like cinnamon or cloves) is a big part of our curriculum.
+Kids love it because it’s fun, and we love it because it builds essential neural pathways in the brain.
 Think of it like a connect-the-dots map in their head!

-Focus on fall foods to help strengthen your child’s sniffer!
+Focus on food scents to help strengthen your child’s sniffer!

-Cinnamon, nutmeg, vanilla, lemon, and mint are just a small sample of what’s on our sniffing menu this month!
+Cinnamon, nutmeg, vanilla, lemon, and mint are just a small sample of what’s on our sniffing menu!

 We introduce kids to these scents (and other kitchen-related sensory experiences) — for a really good reason.
 “Getting familiar with the scents and tastes of new spices and foods encourages kids to be adventurous eaters, and even builds their curiosity about how foods are made and why they can taste differently — like flavoring chicken with lemon and herbs or sweet chili sauce and garlic, for example,” says Adams.

 You can easily keep this kind of learning going at home by inviting your child into the kitchen while you cook.
 Keep them entertained with a small, safe activity or craft, and offer a quick whiff of seasonings as you add them to your meal.
 Simple and fun!

 Boost your child’s brain by exploring their four other senses.